life-itself/second-renaissance/content/tbd/STRP.md

 # About

-STRP explores the relationship between art, technology, and major societal issues with the general public, artists, designers, media makers, and thinkers.
-The Eindhoven-based organisation starts dialogue about speculative future scenarios with various events throughout the year and an annual festival in the spring.
+STRP is an organization that puts together events, educational resources, and dialogues around the intersection of art, technology, and the emerging future.
+They do this with "the general public, artists, designers, media makers, and thinkers".

+"Since 2006, STRP has been offering new scenarios for the future, dialogue sessions, a festival, an international exhibition, workshops, tours, an extensive educational program, music and performances.
+Every year they co-produce several new works of art in collaboration with emerging artists."

 ![[assets/strp.jpg]]

 # Theory of Change

 STRP believes that systems change begins with dialogue, artistic expression. and building community.
-Since 2006, STRP has been offering new scenarios for the future, dialogue sessions, a festival, an international exhibition, workshops, tours, an extensive educational program, music and performances.
-Every year they co-produce several new works of art in collaboration with emerging artists.
+They have a paradigmatic focus in this regard because they explore different future scenarios, including ones which might be radically transformative.
+The educational programs as well focus on the intersection of individual artistic expression and larger societal trends.

 # Key Educational Resources